AceTheCreator/schyma/README.md

 - Interactive Visualization: The visualizer provides an interactive and intuitive graphical representation of the JSON Schema.
 Names, Descriptions, Examples, and other essential details are visually presented for better understanding.

-## Upcoming Features

-- Search and Filtering: Quickly search for specific part of the spec or filter.
-This feature enhances the user experience when dealing with large JSON Schemas.

-- Ability to support very large JSON Schemas

-- Additional Panel to render selected Node Schema

-- Generating dummy APIs fronm the given specification

 ## Supported JSON Schema Formats

 The JSON Schema Visualizer currently supports the following JSON Schema formats: